 Add more broth and season with freshly ground black pepper and more salt as needed.

-Note: If needed, to thicken the chili before serving, place 1/4 cup masa harina (corn flour that’s found in the Mexican food section of the supermarket), or regular flour in a small bowl.
+Note: If needed, to thicken the chili before serving, place 1/4 cup masa harina (corn flour that’s found in the Mexican food section of the supermarket), or regular flour (if not gluten free) in a small bowl.
 Add 1/2 cup warm water and stir together with a fork.
 Dump the masa mixture into the chili.
 Stir together well, and then taste and adjust the seasonings.
 Simmer for 10 more minutes.
 Omit for Keto/lowcarb.

 Tip: Make this recipe on a busy week night by using a slow cooker.
 Cook on the LOW setting for 7 hours, stirring occasionally, and test-tasting often.